frozzare/qrest/readme.md

 > work in progress

 qrest is a http client that concat multiple rest api requests and queries which fields that should be returned using graphql.
 It only works with rest api requests that returns JSON.
+All things that works in graphql will not work qrest.

 ## Docs